Michigan Tech Kicks Off Public Phase of $200 Million Campaign

-At its regular meeting July 15, Michigan Technological University’s Board of Control approved a goal of $200 million for a capital campaign now under way at the University.
+At its regular meeting July 15, Michigan Technological University’s Board of Trustees approved a goal of $200 million for a capital campaign now under way at the University.
 The funds raised will be used primarily but not exclusively for endowed faculty support and student financial aid, said George Butvilas, chair of the Michigan Tech Fund, the nonprofit corporation that receives, invests and disburses gifts to further the University's strategic plan.

 “Michigan Tech’s goals are to attract outstanding faculty and to provide the best hands-on education to prepare our students to be leaders in our technological world,” said President Glenn D. Mroz.
 “This campaign will help us meet those goals.“

 During its quiet phase—a time when a select few major donors are approached privately—the campaign already has raised $120 million.
 The public phase, which began July 1, will last three years.
 The Board will revisit the goal each year, adjusting it as appropriate.

 Michigan Tech entered the campaign with only five endowed faculty positions.
 That number has already climbed to 16, thanks to donors’ contributions.
 Since the beginning of the campaign, $10.9 million has been raised in new scholarship and fellowship funding.